privateprep/coding-space-website/src/pages/partnerships/index.md

       ## Corporate Partnerships

+      ### *Sponsor Future-Ready STEM & AI Education*

-      We partner with companies and organizations that want to support equitable access to high-quality STEM and computer science education.
+      We partner with companies that want to expand access to high-quality computer science, coding, and AI literacy education through sponsored school and community programs.

-      Through sponsored programs, workshops, and scholarship initiatives, we help bring coding and AI literacy opportunities to students who may not otherwise have access.
+      Corporate partnerships help bring engaging technology education to students who may not otherwise have access while creating meaningful community impact opportunities for your organization.

-      Our long-term mission is to expand access to engaging, future-ready technology education for students from all backgrounds.

-      ### Partnership Opportunities
+      ### **Partnership Opportunities Include**

-      * Sponsored school programs
+      * Sponsoring coding and AI programs at local schools

+      * Funding scholarships for students

+      * Supporting STEM access initiatives

-      * Employee family events
+      * Hosting employee family coding events

       * Bring Your Child to Work Day workshops

-      * Scholarship funding initiatives

-      * Community STEM activations
+      * Community technology activations

+      * Co-branded educational initiatives

+      ### Brand Visibility Opportunities

+      Depending on the partnership, sponsors may receive:

+      * Recognition on event and program materials

+      * Co-branded workshops and initiatives

+      * Visibility with participating schools and families

+      * Featured partnership spotlights on our website and social media

-      * Corporate volunteer opportunities
+      * Employee engagement opportunities

+      * Community impact storytelling and reporting

+      We work closely with partners to create programs that align with both community needs and company goals.

+      ### Example Partnership

       Curious to see our partnerships in action?
-[Explore how we partnered with TradeZero](/blog/2022-02-08-community-partner-spotlight-tradezero/) to provide free coding classes to a Title I school in Brooklyn.
+Explore how we partnered with TradeZero to provide free coding classes to a Title I school in Brooklyn.
   - type: textOnly
     textAlign: center
     bgColor: "#264548"